tampueduard/study003-the-hidden-harmony/README.md

 }
 ```

-The math behind the steps that are used to evaluate the Luminosity and the Hue from the RGB value can be found [here](https://en.wikipedia.org/wiki/HSL_and_HSV).

 Note.
-The saturation can be implemented in the process and can be relate to the amplitude of a frequency as follow:
+The saturation can be implemented in the process and can be linearly used as amplitude of a frequency as follow:
 ```JavaScript
 // Saturation Evaluation

 if(l <= 0.5) {
 	s = (max - min) / (max + min);
 	} else {